Startshark/jarvis/README.md

 # Jarvis
-A voice AI assistant that can chat with human and generate pictures using the API of xunfei.
+A voice AI assistant that can chat with human and generate PPTs using the API of xunfei.